-In March 2017, the Bank was authorized to issue unsubordinated financial debentures amounting to US\$300 million (thirty-years), which were subsequently issued on November 24, 2017.
+In March 2017, the Bank was authorized to issue unsubordinated financial debentures amounting to US\$300 million (thirty years), which were subsequently issued on November 24, 2017.
 In addition to the redemption of bonds by the exercise of call options, the bonds are redeemable on maturity; the bonds were issued in the form of zero-coupon bonds, and the internal rate of return is 4.10%.

 The Bank converted fixed interest rates into floating interest rates with interest rate swap contracts to hedge against the fair value risk resulting from interest rate fluctuations.
-For the three months ended March 31, 2022 and 2021, such interest rate swaps were valued with a net loss of \$1,879,713 thousand and \$1,512,498 thousand, respectively.
+For the three months ended March 31, 2023 and 2022, such interest rate swaps were valued with a net profit of \$1,077,319 thousand and net loss of \$1,879,713 thousand, respectively.